What Reviewers Say

 Lumina Launches New Business Analytics Tool

 “Analytica 3.0 is designed for business analysts seeking a tool that is more visual, flexible, powerful – and less error-prone – than the common spreadsheet.
 Analytica is being used by a wide range of organizations that find spreadsheets inadequate to meet their needs for reasons of transparency, scalability, and reliability.”

 Analytica is one of the Best

-"Analytica is one of the best examples of an analytical tool with rich, visual modeling capabilities that is being used to build a wide range of decision-centric analytic applications.
+that is being used to build a wide range of decision-centric analytic applications.
 Business intelligence tools for query/reporting are data-centric — oriented to formatting available data and delivering reports.
 Decision-centric tools like Analytica, on the other hand, are oriented towards modeling and optimizing operational decisions.
-This ability to link analytics to action represents a policy hub and is the key to achieving high return on investment."
+This ability to link analytics to action represents a policy hub and is the key to achieving high return on investment.”

 “Everything that’s wrong with the common PC spreadsheet is fixed in Analytica.”

 “This unusual modeling tool provides both better organization of a decision maker’s thoughts while a model is being built and a clearer depiction of outcomes when different possibilities are considered by a user.”

 “Spreadsheets make it easy to define one value’s dependencies on other values, but the typical spreadsheet layout obscures a model’s structure behind an uninformative grid.
 Analytica replaces this dated approach with a palette of object types.
 These objects include input variables, probabilities and index nodes that gave PC Week Labs unusual flexibility in creating and modifying lookup tables or similar data structures.”